 Blue fawn Pitbulls are considered rare because of their silvery-blue coat color and red nose.
 They are sought after by many, not only due to their unique appearance but also their temperament.

-If you are still confused about whether this is the right pet for you, heed my advice and check out local breeders or the ones I mentioned earlier to reserve one.
+If you are still confused about whether this is the right pet for you, you may wish to research further about the breed and check out local breeders to help you understand better what it is like to own one.

 On the other hand, they can be ideal family pets, and they can serve as your companion for several years.
 If you take good care of them and ensure that they are brought to the vet at least annually, you won’t have any problem raising them.